tingchihc/CS4824-final-project/README.md

 # CS4824-final-project
 ## Members:
-Ting-chih Chen, Huayu Liang, Zoe Zheng, Yilin Liu
+Tingchih Chen, Huayu Liang, Zoe Zheng and Yilin Liu

 ## Methods
 We use Naive Bayes, Logistic Regression, SVM and NN to predict the news category.